 CAPP

 The Carpinteria Advanced Purification Project (CAPP) will replenish the groundwater basin with purified recycled water, creating a locally-controlled, drought-resistant drinking water supply.
+Construction contracts for the treatment facility and pipelines were awarded in January 2026 and construction activities are anticipated to start in April 2026.
+Check the CAPP Construction page for construction updates.

 Funding Efforts to Date